 I've recently started expanding across the net in an effort to get more exposure for my writing.
 Below, I can provide some links to the websites where you can find more about me and my work.
 These links will take you directly to my profiles.

-Deviantart - Yes, I love drawing too!
+DeviantArt (KyndredRaven) - Yes, I love drawing too!
 If you're curious or want to see my art, please visit my profile here.
-I'm planning on posting lots of screenshots and fanart for Dragon Age and SWTOR here as well.

 As the world of fanfiction has grown and evolved over the years, I've seen a change in attitude towards reviewing.
 I remember the days when writers would hold their chapters "hostage" until they met a certain review count.
 This has always puzzled and confused me.
 I don't feel that readers should be forced to rate/review any works that they read online, even ones they pay for.
 As writers, we are all here to make others (and most importantly ourselves) happy with our trade.
 Needless to say, I'm glad those days are in the past.